, , ,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Breakfast Recipes » Coconut Flour Apple Cinnamon Muffins Recipe (Grain Free)
+Wellness Mama » Blog » Recipes » Coconut Flour Apple Cinnamon Muffins Recipe (Grain Free)

-I discovered this grain-free apple cinnamon muffin recipe out of desperation, really.
+I discovered this grain-free apple cinnamon muffin recipe made with applesauce out of desperation.
 (Isn’t it so true that necessity is the mother of invention?)

-The kids requested them every day at breakfast for a week straight, and a great go-to (and also “to-go”) breakfast recipe was born!
+The kids requested them every day at breakfast for a week straight, and a yummy go-to (and also “to-go”) breakfast recipe was born!

-I’ll be real here… I haven’t always been a great baker, which I guess makes sense considering we don’t often eat grains.
+I’ll be real here… I haven’t always been a great baker, which I guess makes sense, considering we don’t often eat grains.
 Still, being grain-free can mean a lot of scrambled eggs for breakfast, and we all have those days when only baked goods will do.
+Even now that my Hashimoto’s is gone and I eat some grains (and even gluten!), I still enjoy coconut flour baked goods.

-If you haven’t had coconut flour muffins before, know that they turn out a little smaller and denser than your typical muffin.
-Still, they have that bready texture and aroma.
-They’re full of protein and fiber that really satisfy, not to mention all the great health benefits of coconut since these muffins use both coconut flour and coconut oil.
+If you haven’t had coconut flour muffins before, know they’re a little smaller and denser than your typical muffin.
+Still, they have that bready texture and aroma with apple flavor.
+They’re full of protein and fiber, and they’re gluten-free and grain-free.
+Not to mention all the great health benefits of coconut, since these muffins use both coconut flour and coconut oil.

 These apple cinnamon muffins stay in regular rotation at our house and even kick off the breakfast section in my Wellness Mama Cookbook.
 As with almost all of the recipes in my cookbook, this muffin recipe takes 30 minutes or less to make, uses real food ingredients, and doesn’t generate a lot of dirty dishes to wash up afterward.